New Bible studies and devotionals sent to your email. The first one includes a free gift!

 9 Remember the former things of old: for I am God, and there is none else; I am God, and there is none like me, 10 Declaring the end from the beginning, and from ancient times the things that are not yet done, saying, My counsel shall stand, and I will do all my pleasure: 11 Calling a ravenous bird from the east, the man that executeth my counsel from a far country: yea, I have spoken it, I will also bring it to pass; I have purposed it, I will also do it.

-The Bible is a collection of 66 books written over centuries of time, by the lowest of the low, to the greatest of the kings of the earth.
-And yet, they all agree and they all have one thing in common.
-They are all 100% accurate.
-And they all tell the story of the end from the beginning.
+The Bible is a collection of 66 books written over centuries, by the lowest of the low to the greatest of kings on earth.
+And yet, they all agree, and they all have one thing in common: they are all 100% accurate.
+They all tell the story of the end from the beginning.

 I’m not just talking about things that men can control either.
-Prophecies about Jesus alone are breathtaking.
+The prophecies about Jesus alone are breathtaking.
 There were prophecies hundreds of years before Him that tell the exact time of His birth, the method of His conception, His life, death, and resurrection.

-Could men have known what empires would rise and fall centuries before they did?
+Could men have known which empires would rise and fall centuries before they did?
 Parts of the Bible were written before some of those nations even existed.
-It could not be written by the knowledge of men.
+It could not have been written by the knowledge of men.

-Thus far I have said that the Bible can be tested based on its ability to tell the end from the beginning.
-But I have only mentioned a few of those things.
-I have spoken in general like this because of the vast amount of information.
+Thus far, I have stated that the Bible can be tested based on its ability to tell the end from the beginning.
+However, I have only mentioned a few examples.
+I have spoken in general terms because of the vast amount of information.

-I will be going into great detail as we get into unit 6.
-But for now, we have given you some things to think about.
-The Bible does make the claim that it is the word of God.
+I will go into greater detail as we get into Unit 6.
+But for now, I have given you some things to think about.
+The Bible does claim to be the word of God.
 It was not written by the will or understanding of men.
-But, can we trust it?
+But can we trust it?

-We will be talking about the reasons for trusting the Bible while also being aware of the lies which surround it in the next few units.
+We will discuss the reasons for trusting the Bible while also being aware of the lies that surround it in the next few units.

 Unit 1:4 – Can the Bible Be Trusted OR